SCLBD/DeepfakeBench/README.md

 >  ❗️❗️❗️ **News:**
 > 1. **NEW DATASET**: We are excited to introduce our **brand-new deepfake dataset** called DF40, comprising **40 distinct deepfake techniques, even the just released SoTAs**.
 DF40 is designed for seamless integration into the workflow of DeepfakeBench, allowing you to train or test just as you would with other datasets like Celeb-DF and FF++.
 Please refer to [DF40 dataset](https://github.com/YZY-stack/DF40) for details.
 >
-> 2. **NEW MODEL**: Our latest powerful ***video model*** [StA detector](https://github.com/YZY-stack/StA4Deepfake) has been released, which can equip a pre-trained image model (such as CLIP) with the ability to capture both spatial and temporal features jointly and efficiently.
+> 2. **NEW MODEL**: Our latest powerful ***video model*** [StA detector](https://github.com/YZY-stack/StA4Deepfake) has been released, achieving about **95% AUC on Celeb-DF-v2** and 84% AUC on DFDC.
+We implement it using the released data and codes of DeepfakeBench.
 All codes, demos, and checkpoints are publicly available!
 >
 > 3. We **implement two recent SoTA video detectors**: [AltFreezing (CVPR 2023)](https://openaccess.thecvf.com/content/CVPR2023/papers/Wang_AltFreezing_for_More_General_Video_Face_Forgery_Detection_CVPR_2023_paper.pdf) and [TALL (ICCV 2023)](https://openaccess.thecvf.com/content/ICCV2023/papers/Xu_TALL_Thumbnail_Layout_for_Deepfake_Video_Detection_ICCV_2023_paper.pdf) on our benchmark.
 We release their pre-trained weights on FF++ via Google Drive [AltFreezing](https://drive.google.com/file/d/1LAzMhq5FZJfCl2po1WzwVhflISmGudzR/view?usp=sharing) and [TALL](https://drive.google.com/file/d/1BStEqTzHSszSwDOxAjia_jvc-0O_fHy9/view?usp=drive_link).
 You can also use our codebase to retrain this model from scratch.
 The training and evaluation processes will be the same as those of other detectors on DeepfakeBench.
 >